maxcroasdale/maxcroasdale.github.io/content/posts/sept-2024/kitche-floor.md

 Remove the lino to reveal... more lino tiles... and then hardboard.

-This will come up when we redo the plumbing in the kitchen and be replaced with proper boards.
+We'll replace the floor with proper boards when we redo the plumbing in the kitchen.

 ![](/images/1034a.jpeg)